 Fullbucket starts with the research and then validates the ingredients with real world testing.
 We trial our products in animal clinics throughout the country to make our evaluations before we bring a product to market.
 We also use the most clinically proven, peer reviewed ingredients available to make our probiotics for dogs.

 Fullbucket’s formula starts with Saccharomyces boulardii, which is the most peer-reviewed and clinically researched probiotic in the world, and for good reason: this particular strain fights pathogens and bad bacteria and is hands-down the safest and most effective form of probiotic because it does not colonize (or take over) in your dog’s gut.

 Our formula also contains prebiotics.
 These guys are what feed the good bacteria and help them repopulate.
-So, while the probiotic is kicking the bad bacteria’s butts, our prebiotics, which use a unique combination of Mannan-Oligosaccharide (don’t even try to pronounce it) feed the good gut bacteria helping them do their job more efficiently.
+So, while the probiotic is kicking the bad bacteria to the curb, the prebiotics, which use a unique combination of Mannan-Oligosaccharides feed the good gut bacteria and help them do their job more efficiently.